raynamharris/raynamharris.github.io/_posts/2019-11-03-sacnas_rtweet.md

 that there were over 5000 attendees, this seemed too daunting of a task;
 however, I thought it would be feasible and meaningful to analyze which retweets were from people not associated with UC-Davis.
-This “outreach” analysis would give me sense of which tweets reached the broadest audience because they were retweeted by people outside our core network.
+This “outreach” analysis would give me a sense of which tweets reached the broadest audience because they were retweeted by people outside our core network.

 To do this, I first created a list of all the Twitter handles of